kumarsiddappa-git/Dropper/README.md

 		  );

+Sample line of code =>

+	RtlMoveMemory(exec_memory, payload, payload_len);

-Sample line of code => RtlMoveMemory(exec_mem, payload, payload_len); , here the payload is moved to address pointed or allocated from the VirtualAlloc API
+Here the payload is moved to address pointed or allocated from the VirtualAlloc API

 We can find more detailed information in the link [RtlMoveMemory](https://learn.microsoft.com/en-us/windows/win32/devnotes/rtlmovememory)